hyprwm/hyprland-wiki/pages/Configuring/Animations.md

 where `NAME` is the name, and the rest are two points for the Cubic Bezier.
 A good website to design your bezier can be found
-[here, on cssportal.com](https://www.cssportal.com/css-cubic-bezier-generator/), but if you want to instead choose from a list of beizers, you can check out [easings.net](https://easings.net).
+[here, on cssportal.com](https://www.cssportal.com/css-cubic-bezier-generator/), but if you want to instead choose from a list of beziers, you can check out [easings.net](https://easings.net).

 ## Example